SanjaySunil/BetterDiscordPanel/README.md

 - 📊 **Discord Bot Statistics:** Gain full insights and details of your discord bot with server and bot information.
 - 💬 **Simple Messaging Interface:** BetterDiscordPanel allows you to easily message users and chat within servers using your discord bot.
 The panel also has a light and dark theme to suit your needs!
-- 🔒 **Security:** BetterDiscordPanel does not run on any servers and can be self hosted.
+- 🔒 **Security:** BetterDiscordPanel does not run on any servers and can be self-hosted.
 All bot details are stored locally and is completely secure.
-- 👀 **Opensource:** BetterDiscordPanel is open source on GitHub so you can see all the code behind the project.
+- 👀 **Open Source:** BetterDiscordPanel is open source on GitHub so you can see all the code behind the project.

 <br/>